Plant-based burritos that taste even better than the original!

 - 1 cucumber

-- 1 (16 ounce) package firm or super firm block of tofu
+- 16 ounces tofu firm or super firm

 - Prepare rice noodles according to package instructions and then drain.